dantebado/vibed-traveller/README.md

 ## Backend

-The backend is built with Go and provides a simple HTTP API.
+The backend is built with Go using the Gin framework and provides a simple HTTP API.

 ### Prerequisites